MohammadJavadArdestani/theory-of-machines-and-languages/README.md

    Q2 b Q2 <br />

 ## convert NFA to DFA
-   this script read NFA information from a text file like above , and convert epsilon NFA to NFA and write new NFA to a text file in root directory , then convert new NFA to DFA and write this DFA beside of our script.
+  this script reads NFA information from a text file like above, and converts epsilon NFA to NFA and write new NFA to a text file in the root directory, then convert the new NFA to DFA and write this DFA beside our script.